bookingcom/nanotube/docs/config/README.md

 - all rules are applied to each record one-by-one in order.
 The record may be modified along the way;
 - rule matches if `from` matches;
   - then metric path is rewritten to `to` in place;
-  - if `copy` is `true` the original metric is copied and sent directly to be routed skipping the following re-writes. `copy` is `false` be default.
+  - if `copy` is `true` the original metric is copied and sent directly to be routed skipping the following re-writes. `copy` is `false` by default.